Skip to main content

 First, identify your research question or topic, making it as narrow as possible.

-In our literature review example, we're examining the effects of urbanization on the migration of birds.
+In this literature review example, we're examining the effects of urbanization on the migration of birds.

 Search for relevant literature